tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 ## 6. Chunk project work into tickets {#chunk_the_work}

 The incoming project request acts as the parent ticket.
-Rather than working off of one ticket, any project management methodology will have you break the large work into smaller chunks.
 Your next task is to chunk this large documentation project ticket into smaller tickets (still grouped under the parent).
+(Any project management methodology will have you break up large work into smaller chunks.)

 Each child ticket represents a chunk of work for the larger project.
 Each chunk of work typically represents 1-2 days of work, no more.
 This chunking helps keep tasks manageable and provides a sense of progress on the project.
 Also, if you're able to identify all the sub-pieces of work, it will help you more accurately represent the scope of the work.